nigelfiler/Qumu_Elastic_Search/README.md

 By abstracting core logic, you can swap out endpoint URLs, credentials, and version specific behaviors with minimal changes, making it ideal for any Elasticsearch-compatible service.

-For testing **bonsai.io** provides a free cluster in the Hobby tier
+For testing **bonsai.io** provides a free cluster in the Hobby tier.
+This was tested against: Elasticsearch 7.10.2

 <br>